cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 ### Blueprints Catalog

-Displays blueprints (as a table or tile view) that exists in a repository under a Github account.
+Displays blueprints (as a table or tile view) that exist in a repository under a Github account.

 #### Configuration
 You must specify the name of the user account in the widget's settings.
 The widget includes an `upload` option for each of the blueprints, which lets you easily upload to the manager.